Why has life coaching become so popular in the last 20 years? Opportunity!

 You may be thinking I value one hundred dollars because it’s a lot of money.
 Well, is it?
 Define a lot of money?
 This has a different value for others.
 Do you think millionaires only consider thousand dollar bills in their pocket to be valuable without considering ones, tens or hundreds?

 Actually, they know there finances to the penny!
 Because money has tremendous value and they respect it.
 What is money?
 Today’s definition of Money is considered to be the currency based on a FIAT system not backed by anything other than a promise by some government.
 Real Money is backed by something tangible like Gold, Silver, Platinum, Titanium, Land, Food, Cars, Boats, houses and many more.

 In the 1970’s President Nixon took the U.S. off the Gold Standard and brought us into the currency (FIAT) world.
 Gold-backed up money, for instance, if the U.S. had one trillion dollars in money then it was back by one trillion dollars worth of Gold.
 The government could lend and borrow as long as it didn’t exceed the Gold it held.
-Gold Provided checks, balance, and responsibility.
+Gold Provided checks, balances, and responsibility.
 However, currency does not!
-You can create more currency out of thin air and borrow against what you don’t have…so debt keeps rising.
+You can create more currency out of thin air and borrow against what you don’t have…so debt keeps rising and the currency value keeps declining.
 This methodology can not last for long!

 Now, Financial Freedom- has to do with how much time you have to do the things you want to do and how much money is working for you.
 In order to have these two things it would be a good idea to know and handle your financial dysfunction.